sigmedia/ai-teaching-assistant/README.md

 - If you chose to give your Azure SQL Server "Public network access" (i.e. the default setting), it will be protected with Firewall rules.
 You will need to add your local client's IP address to these to be able to run the app locally.
 This can be done via Security > Networking > Firewall rules > "+ Add your client IPv4 address" and then Save.
 - You may want to consider changing the default database collation to support specific international languages

-### Step 3: Clone this Repository Locally
+### Step 3: Fork and Clone this Repository Locally

+- Fork this repository in GitHub, and navigate to your fork
-- Clone this repository on your local machine.
+- Clone the fork to your local machine

 ### Step 4: Prepare a Hashed Password for Logging in to the App Locally